zomars/lab/content/posts/2021/dependabot-pull-request-github-actions/dependabot-pull-request-github-actions.md

 date: '2021-12-07T10:10:00.000Z'
 tags: ['tech', 'GitHub', 'CI', 'automation', 'devflow']
 coverImage: './weekend.jpg'
+description: >-
+  Learn how to extend Pull Request Update GitHub Actions workflow with steps (or additional workflows) specific for Dependabot pull requests (i.e. extra labels).
+summary: >-
+  Let's learn how to extend existent _Pull Request Update_ GitHub Actions workflow with steps specific for Dependabot pull requests (i.e. labels).
+  We will add two jobs to the existent `pull_request` workflow and experiment with separate _before_ and _after_ `workflow_run` event workflows.
+  Fortunately, after the recent GitHub actions update we don't need to use a separate `pull_request_target` event workflow as a workaround.
 ---

 In this post I want to explore and walk through options we have to get Dependabot PRs checked and verified with GitHub actions.

 ### Context